-Why incorporate in Nevada when it’s easier, cheaper, and simpler to incorporate in your home state?
-Here are 16 reasons to consider incorporating in Nevada when you have a growing business, and you want an extra layer of protection and complexity for your assets.
+Why incorporate Nevada when it’s easier, cheaper, and simpler to incorporate in your home state?
+Here are 16 reasons to consider incorporating Nevada when you have a growing business and want an extra layer of protection and complexity for your assets.

 1. Nevada Protects the Corporate Veil

 As a sole proprietor, you are responsible for all of your business debts and liabilities, making you vulnerable to lawsuits that could wipe out your savings and assets.
 When you apply for a loan for a house, car, or credit cards, the mere fact that you are being sued will render you a higher risk!
 But when you incorporate, a corporation, by law, is a separate legal existence apart from its owners.
 Hence, as a corporate owner, you are not personally liable for the corporation’s debts or liabilities, and now a lawsuit against your corporation will leave your personal assets protected.

 This is the primary reason you need to incorporate your business.
 But guess what?
 You get something for nothing.
 To gain the liability protection of a separate legal entity, like a corporation, you must do a few things correctly, such as the following: